 This course covers a wide variety of popular musics ranging from the latest trends in the global market to locally produced music such as Hong Kong's Cantopop.
 The course surveys the development of key genres of popular music, in particular, those from the United States, such as blues, country, rock and roll, Motown, soul, hard rock, disco, hardcore, heavy metal, grunge, techno, and rap.
-In addition, the course examines themes and concepts that can be applied to the serious study of popular music is defined, produced, disseminated, and consumed across the world.
+In addition, the course examines themes and concepts that can be applied to the serious study of popular musics beyond those discussed.
+These themes and concepts concern the ways in which popular music is defined, produced, disseminated, and consumed across the world.
 Students will learn the basic critical tools to examine popular music from a scholarly perspective.
 Lectures are augmented with videos, film slides, and recordings.